Angaza-Elimu/iot-smarthome.v2-firmware/README.md

 ---

-Feel free to open an issue or submit a pull request to enhance or report problems with the **DHTControl** library.
+Feel free to open an issue or submit a pull request to enhance or report problems with the **Angaza Elimu - Smarthome** library.

 Happy Coding! 😊